fastify/proxy-addr/README.md

 ### proxyaddr.all(req, [trust])

-Return all the addresses of the request, optionally stopping at the first untrusted.
+Return all the request addresses, optionally stopping at the first untrusted.
 This array is ordered from closest to furthest (i.e. `arr[0] === req.connection.remoteAddress`).